-We are curreently meeting monthly on either a Tuesday or a Wednesday evening from 7.30 - 9.15 in Tavistock United Reformed Church, Russell Street, Tavistock, PL19 8BD
+We are currently meeting monthly on either a Tuesday or a Wednesday evening from 7.30 - 9.15 in Tavistock United Reformed Church, Russell Street, Tavistock, PL19 8BD

 Tavistock URC used to have a Bible Study group meeting weekly for many years.
 Attendance was small and eventually the group closed.
 About 5 years ago a few members wanted to start it again.
 So a varied programme was devised including: film evenings, lectures and courses on DVDs, fish & chip suppers, learning and singing new hymns/songs especially those from the Iona Community.
 Our programme has been advertised in the local press and people from other churches have been made welcome.

 In May 2014 Tavistock URC accepted the 8 points of PCN and it was agreed to affiliate Tuesday Topics to PCN.
 We are hoping to attract more ‘progressives’ through the PCN website.

 We used to hold an annual a day conference.
 In 2014 Revd Martin Camroux spoke on ‘Is religion Dangerous?’
 34 attended.
 In 2015 we were privileged to have Sheikh Bakari Saleh Arabi - the Immam from the Piety Centre in Plymouth and his colleagues Hichem Cheraga & Mohammed Abu Muganzi to share the Muslim faith under the title of ‘The Jesus Fatwah - Love your Muslim neighbour.’
 This annual conference is something that we are hoping to re-establish.